 (5) They could enjoy the Festival of Weeks and Tabernacles (Deut.
 16:9-15)

 (6) They could be punished for a crime (e.g. theft) with a nonlethal instrument, like a rod, but they had rights if the owner became abusive.
 If, for example, the slave lost a tooth or other bodily member, then he walked away free.
 The owner lost his economic investment.
-Sad to say, but if the owner became so abusive that the slave died, he was put on trial and could be executed.
+Sad to say, but if the owner became so abusive that the slave died, the owner was put on trial and could be executed.

 4. Torah and Slavery: What Happened When Masters Punished Their Slaves?